EN JP

 • Safe and healthy working conditions

-• Wages (unpaid wages, fair wages above the statutory minimum wage)
+• Wages (preventing unpaid wages, ensuring fair wages above the legal minimum wage, and promoting equal pay for equal work)

 • Proper working hours